The Latest Car Tariff Information

 Will Tariffs Affect Insurance Rates and Replacement Car Parts?

 Yes, tariffs are likely to impact car insurance rates because a 25% tax will be applied to many car parts.
 Since many of these parts are imported from other countries, the increased costs could affect insurance premiums.
-Since this situation is still developing and those tariffs don’t go into effect until May 3, stay tuned for more information.
+Since this situation is still developing and tariffs went into effect on May 3, stay tuned for more information.